OpenUpSA/agari-datagen/README.md

 - Add field constraints to limit values
 - Optionally inject validation errors for testing
 - Use unique-names-generator for readable random names
+- **Hierarchical validation**: Ensures provinces/states are children of their respective countries

 ## Local Development